GayathriChilukala/cybersecurityTraining/README.md

 ## Overview
 This project focuses on detecting hardware Trojans using machine learning techniques.
 Hardware Trojans are malicious alterations to a circuit that can cause incorrect behavior or leak sensitive information.
 Detecting such Trojans is crucial for ensuring the security and reliability of hardware systems.

-## Project Structure
-The project is organized into the following directories and files:

-├── DFG3
-│   ├── metadata.tsv
-│   └── vectors.tsv
-├── AST3
-    ├── metadata.tsv
-    └── vectors.tsv

 ## Data
 The data consists of two main parts: